yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     cd ~
     ```

-4. Connect to the new VM you created by typing the following command
+4. Connect to the new VM you created by typing the following command:

     ``` bash
      ssh -i [PRIVATEKEYNAME] [BUILDAGENTUSERNAME]@[BUILDAGENTIP]